ibm-cloud-docs/monitoring/exporters/blackbox.md

-## Step 5.
-Configure the default dashboard and alerts to analyze the Blackbox status of your server
+## Configure the default dashboard and alerts to analyze the Blackbox status of your server
 {: #Blackbox_step5}
+{: step}

 Complete the following steps: